Thomas-Walker-Lynch/project-enviroment/README.md

   Binary executables are unauditable, consequently they are barred from the repos.
-It is permissible, of course, for a build process to create a binary executable from source files in a repo.
+It is permissible, of course, for a build process to create a binary executable from source files and put it within the directory structure for the project, it is just that the executable should not be pushed to the repo.
 Source files are auditable.
-Often times this is the whole point of a repo.

   `<project>_ensemble` repos most typically have an `env` sub-directory, which in turn has `bin` and `lib` sub-directories.
 Local builds might put executables into these